api7/lua-resty-etcd/api_v3.md

 `syntax: res, err = cli:version()`

-Gets the etcd version info.
+To get the etcd version info.

 [Back to TOP](#api-v3)